bitshares/docs.bitshares.org/source/bitshares/tutorials/witness-howto.rst

 **********************************
-Howto Run a Blockproducing Witness
+Howto Run a Block-producing Witness
 **********************************

 This document serves as an introduction on how to become an actively block